marcdotson/asc-training/README.md

 > reproducible environments: Each project will have its own project
 > library and thus be *isolated*.
 If two projects use different versions
 > of the same package, they won’t conflict with each other because
 > they’ll each have their own project library.
-Well, not exactly.
-Python
+(Well, not *exactly*.
-> employs a global cache to avoid having to install the same version of
+> Python employs a global cache to avoid having to install the same
-> a given library more than once.
-(Note that if you’ve installed Python
+> version of a given library more than once.
+The project library will
+> reference the global cache.
+Note that if you’ve installed Python prior
-> prior to using pyenv, you may have a global cache that is borked.
-You
+> to using pyenv, you may have a global cache that is borked.
+You can
-> can run `pip cache purge` in the command line to start fresh.)
+> run `pip cache purge` in the command line to start fresh.)
 >
 > The venv library comes pre-installed with Python as the default
 > reproducible (or *virtual*, hence the “v” in venv) environment